Time trial bikes: everything you need to know about TT speed machines

 A time trial position compromises on handling and can be physically taxing to hold, but the positives typically outweigh the negatives.

-After all, the rider alone accounts for the vast majority of aerodynamic drag (around 80 per cent, according to recent studies) in the rider plus bicycle system.
+After all, the rider alone accounts for the vast majority of aerodynamic drag (as we found in wind tunnel testing) in the rider plus bicycle system.

 What are the differences between time trial bikes and triathlon bikes?